 The Device Manager in your system is the place where all the Windows identified hardware related to your system is arranged in an organized manner and offers a central view of all the hardware devices to the user.
 So, whether it’s your sound card, graphic card, camera, printer, Bluetooth or network adapters, you get all the hardware listed here.
 You can update, enable/disable, uninstall, rollback, or scan for hardware changes for the driver from here.

 However, at times, you may realize that you are unable to connect to a physical component, say, for instance, your printer.
 When you go to Device Manager and look for it, you simply don’t find it.
 It’s missing!
 While you are wondering what’s next and how to connect your printer, there’s not much to worry, because Windows offers a way to get back your missing device easily.
 Let’s see how.

-How to Get Back Missing Devices in Device Manager in Windows 10
+Get Back Missing Devices in Device Manager by adding legacy hardware

 Step 2: In the Device Manager window, click Device Manager on the extreme left side of the pane and then click anywhere on the list of devices on the right side of the pane.

 Step 3: Then, go to the Action tab on the top of the window between File and View.
 Click on Add Legacy Hardware option.